oxfordmmm/FN5/README.md

 # fast-snp
-(Yes, I know this name has already been used for other projects.
-It isn't permanent)
+(I know this name has already been used for other projects.
+It isn't intended to be permanent)

 SNP matrix generation with caching to disk to allow fast reloading.
 A test set of 1286 cryptic samples was used.
 Once parsed and saved, these can be read into memory (on a single thread) in 0.5s - scaling linearly

 Defaults to using 20 threads where multithreading is used.
 This can be updated through use of the `--threads` flag

+Saves default to `./saves`.
+This can be updated through use of the `--saves_dir` flag

 # Load testing
 Using the cryptic set of 15229 samples, on a VM with 64 cores (using max 250 threads):